Joseph Friedrich Bernhard Caspar Majer, Neu-eröffneter Theoretisch- und Practischer Music-Saal (Nürnberg 1741)

 How was the organ in German church services used at the time of Bach?

 For concerted music, the organist provided an accompaniment based on a – usually – figured bass part.
 In registration advice given by Bach’s contemporaries, it was often remarked that the accompaniment should not drown out the solo voices.
 For small ensembles a Gedackt 8′ was sufficient; for larger ensembles more stops were required, including a Principal 8′.
 After 1700 the bass part itself was usually played on the pedal with at least an 8′ and a 16′ stop, or, in the case of runs, with the left hand on a strong manual, also with at least an 8′ and a 16′ foot stop, while the accompaniment was played on a weaker manual.
-Solo parts were played on a separate manual; the registration depended on the circumstances.
+Solo parts were played on a separate manual; registration recommendations from Bach’s time are missing.

 What is known about he organs in the two main churches in Leipzig?

 The organs in the Thomaskirche and the Nikolaikirche were basically Renaissance organs, only partially adapted to the taste of Bach’s time.
 They had three manuals (Oberwerk, Rückpositiv and Brustpositiv) and a free pedal; couplers to the pedal were probably absent.
-The registration possibilities for the accompaniment seem to have been greater on the Thomaskirche organ than in the Nikolaikirche./>
+The small organ in the Thomaskirche was probably of little significance for Bach’s music.
+In special cases, perhaps one of the organ positives could be used; the Nikolaikirche and the Thomasschule possessed such instruments.

 How was the organ used in Bach's church music?

 In principle Bach had the resident organist take care of the accompaniment.
 He gave no written instructions for the registration of the accompaniment.
+The registration possibilities for the accompaniment seem to have been greater on the Thomaskirche organ than in the Nikolaikirche.
 The organ was only rarely silent, and then only in the case of very small ensembles; in such cases it appears that the accompaniment was limited to the harpsichord.
 Only virtuoso organ solo parts were probably played by Bach himself from his score; other solo parts were played by the organist from the organ part.
 Only three times did Bach give directions for the choice of manuals and/or stops.
-During organ solos, the accompaniment was played on the harpsichord, occasionally (also) on the Trauungspositiv, and sometimes – simultaneously with the solo – on the large organ.
+During organ solos, the accompaniment was played on the harpsichord, occasionally (also) on a positiv, and sometimes – simultaneously with the solo – on the main organ.
 In those cases the organist must have played the bass line on the pedal, taking into account that the (presumed) lack of a link to the pedal must have been problematic on both organs.

 XIX.
 The harpsichord